Crossroads Crises in Perspective (Part 1) – The Bottleneck Ahead

 6 August 2023

-J.J.
-Montagnier is an independent researcher and writer.
-He is presently based in the Global South, at a mid-point between West and East.
+About the author: J.J.
+Montagnier is an independent researcher and writer based in the Global South, at a mid-point between West and East.
 The views and opinions are those of the writer.
-A creative license has been applied to make some concepts more accessible.
-This content is made available for free as a public service and is not intended for commercial use.
-References to and excerpts from this page may be used with direction (a link) back to the original content.
+(This content is made available for free as a public service and is not intended for commercial use).

 Copyright © All Rights Reserved.
 EnergyShifts.net